react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 }
 ```

+This is a mandatory field that needs to be specified in all the apps and libraries.

 ### New Architecture support

 One of the primary driver of this proposal is the [New React Native Architecture support](https://reactnative.dev/docs/the-new-architecture/landing-page).
 Specifically we believe that the ecosystem is currently affected by: